dcgc/dcgc.io/vendor_questions.md

 -	How much of the threat surface targeting the business segment and segments of the product/service is your organization aware of?
 How do you respond to such threats?
 Does your organization have security incident handling/response and/or security requests regarding the product/service?

 -	How do you store the Personal Identifiable Information (PII) and Personal Card Information (PCI) of the accounts and how do you store information regarding the product/service operation?
 How do you ingest and process that data?
 Is encryption used in any stage?
-Is the service and/or the product able to adhere to / adhering to Zero Trust (ZTA)?
+Is the service and/or the product able to adhere to Zero Trust Architecture (ZTA)?
 How does the product/service peer with SaaS/PaaS/IaaS providers?

--	Which Security Compliance certifications does you product/service have?
-What account industry-specific Security compliance and standard does your product/service allow the account to comply with?
+-	Which Security Compliance certifications does your product/service have?
+What account industry-specific security compliance control and standard does your product/service allow the account to comply with?

 -	Does the product/service have a component that requires a datacenter and remote service from your side?
 Do you review physical and environmental risks regarding both datacenter and equipment residing in it?
 Do you have procedures in place for business continuity in the event that datacenter is inaccessible?
 Do you have a written policy for physical security requirements for the datacenter?
 What data center providers do you use if any?
 How many data centers store sensitive data?
 What countries are data centers located in?
 Are there any additional details you would like to provide about your physical and data center security program?